 The evidence based medicine pyramid

 There is not necessarily a straight-forward way as part of the database search to limit or filter to primary sources.
 Within CINAHL or other EBSCOhost resources, you could look in the Detailed Record for “research” articles.
 You will still have to use your judgment and read the full text article to determine whether it’s a primary source or not.
+Pay close attention to the methods section - are the authors describing research they did themselves, or secondary research where they are synthesizing previously published materials?

 Primary sources for nursing theory are documents written by the theorist.
 Secondary sources are those written by someone else about the theory.